dimitrijer/orangepi-sensor/README.md

 Graphite is used as metrics aggregation engine.

 I use Statsd on sensors to collect and periodically send metrics to Graphite.

+## TODO

+* Use (statsite)[https://github.com/statsite/statsite] instead of Statsd for sending metrics - it is based on Statsd and actively maintained.